ampproject/amp-wp/readme.txt

 ## AMP Development

 Although there is a growing ecosystem of AMP compatible WordPress components, still there are some ways to go before 100% AMP compatibility in the ecosystem.
 If you are a developer, or you have the resources to pursue development projects, you may want, in some cases, develop custom functionality (i.e. as a plugin, or in the theme space) to serve your specific needs.
 The Official AMP Plugin can be of great help to you by providing powerful and effective developer tools that shed light into the AMP development process as it is done in WordPress, including mechanisms for detailing the root causes of all validation issues, and the contextual space to understand them properly, and dealing with them during the process of achieving full AMP compatibility.
+Read more about [Developer Tools](https://amp-wp.org/documentation/getting-started/developer-tools/).

 == Frequently Asked Questions ==